 Step 4: Manage SHOUTcast Server and Create Daemon script

-able to read configuration file.
-To run the server as a daemon use daemon command option.
+able to read the configuration file.
+To run the server as a daemon using the daemon command option.

-Now add the following excerpt to radio file.
+Now add the following excerpt to the radio file.

 #!/bin/bash case $1 in start) cd /home/radio/server/ ./sc_serv & ;; stop) killall sc_serv ;; start_daemon) cd /home/radio/server/ ./sc_serv daemon ;; *) echo "Usage radio start|stop" ;; esac